 Health & Fitness Goal Setting in PE Class

-Why Have Students Set Goals?
+Why Should Students Set Goals?

-Recognizing Student Successes in Physical Education
+Recognizing Student Success in Physical Education

-Recognizing Individual Student Successes
+Recognize Individual Student Success

 Progress is Success

-Developing Intrinsic Motivation
+Developing Intrinsic Goal Motivation

 More PE Inspiration & Ideas

 Looking for more ways to engage with and encourage your PE students?
 Be sure to stop by the PE category page and the online store.
-You’ll find lesson plans, activity ideas, and all the supplies and tools your students need to make this the best year yet.
+You’ll find lesson plans, activity ideas, and all the supplies and tools your students need to make this the best year yet!